Guide to Renewable Energy Software Development

 Start with Discovery

 Starting a new software development project with Discovery is an industry standard.
-Especially when we talk about building something as complex as an IIoT software for hydropower asset management or as innovative as a wave modeling platform.
+Especially when we talk about building something as complex as IIoT software for hydropower asset management or as innovative as a wave modeling platform.

 The renewables market is bound to grow exponentially, so as new software, platforms and tools.
-One of the main goals of the Discovery project is to pick up the best you can get in the market and use it to optimize the cost and time of development.
+One of the main goals of the Discovery project is to pick the best you can get in the market and use it to optimize the cost and time of development.

 It’s appealing to start an in-house renewable energy software development project and build a custom system from the ground up.
 However, this approach may prolong the time to market and inflate the budget.
-Majority of the software for renewable systems is multicomponent, data-heavy and rather complicated.
+Majority of the software for renewable systems is multicomponent, data-heavy, and rather complicated.

 Consult with your provider of energy software development services to learn more about these opportunities.
 If you don't have a reliable tech partner yet, contact our team to get a consultation on green energy software development.

 This is common advice for building software that is supposed to expand in time — process significantly more data, handle a growing number of assets or fleet of devices, widen geography, etc. Even though it may take 1-2 years to build a new system and then another year or more to build up functionality and optimize features based on usage data, it’s important to consider potential growth at the outset.
 It will affect many things, big and small.